13 February to 10 November 2017

 Applicants in this category will have achieved the age of twenty by March 1 of the first year of enrolment in the programme and have provided evidence of relevant prior learning and experience.

-The applicant has successfully completed a special programme which prepares students for the required academic standard for entry eg Diploma in Massage Therapeutic or its equivalent or successful completion of Year One of the Diploma in Sport and Recreation or National Certificate in Social Services or Diploma in Sport and Recreation or Certificate in Massage and or
+The applicant has successfully completed a special programme at NZQA level 4 or above which prepares students for the required academic standard for entry eg Diploma in Massage Therapeutic or its equivalent or successful completion of Year One of the Diploma in Sport and Recreation or National Certificate in Social Services or Diploma in Sport and Recreation or Certificate in Massage and or

 Provisional Part time Admission